firesharkstudios/butterfly-server/docs/README.md

 ### Using a Memory Database

-The Butterfly.Core.Database.Memory database is included with Butterfly.Core.
+[Butterfly.Core.Database.MemoryDatabase](api/Butterfly.Core.Database.Memory/MemoryDatabase) database is included in [Butterfly.Core](api/Butterfly.Core.md).

 In your application...